Irish Names for Girls: Unique and Lovely Baby Names from Ireland

 Pronounced: KLOH-dah or KLAW-dah

-Meaning: Clodagh is an Irish name derived after the River Clodagh in County Waterford.
-It’s not actually an old Irish name, only first being used in the 1800s when John Beresford, the Marquess of Waterford, named his daughter Clodagh after the river which ran through his estate.
-So in that terms, its actually quite a modern Irish baby name.
+Clodagh is an Irish name inspired by the River Clodagh in County Waterford.
+First used in the 1800s, John Beresford, the Marquess of Waterford, named his daughter Clodagh after the river on his estate, making it a relatively modern Irish baby name.

 Irish Girls Names Beginning with D